 Federal Stafford Loans

-Federal Stafford Loans are low interest loans available to eligible students to assist them with costs related to their education.
+Federal Stafford Loans are low interest loans available to eligible students, in the JD program, to assist them with costs related to their education.
 These loans are made by the federal government and are known as “Direct Stafford Loans”.
 The annual maximum Stafford loan for law students is $20,500.
-The current interest rate for this loan is fixed at 5.41%.
+The current interest rate for this loan is fixed at 5.28%.
 Repayment begins six months after the borrower graduates, leaves school or drops to less than half-time enrollment.
 Since the entire Stafford loan is unsubsidized, interest accrual begins once the loan is disbursed.

 To apply for a Federal Stafford loan, complete the Stafford loan request form or come in to the Financial Aid Office for more information.